Audix Spotlight: An Interview with Kyle Gerhart

-How'd you get your start as an engineer?
-Include any pertinent info about groups you've worked with.
+How did you get your start as an engineer?

 I started off as a live engineer working with church bands when I was growing up.
 While I was in college for recording engineering, I worked for a local sound company as a live engineer to pay my bills.
 Since then I've always been a live sound engineer.
 I am currently working with an artist named Ron Pope, as his tour manager and FOH engineer, as well as running a small touring company that produces concerts for NASCAR.

 How did you hear about Audix?
-What Audix mics are you using and for what applications?
+What Audix microphones are you using and for what applications?

 I first heard about Audix while I was in college for recording.
 The D6 was by far the most popular microphone for kick drum applications, so I bought one.
 It wasn't until years later that I ran into Eddie Mapp, who shared some of his wisdom and ideas on different ways to use Audix microphones.
 I ended up replacing my existing microphone locker with almost entirely Audix mics, including the D6, D4, i5, ADX51, OM6 and OM7's.
 The two microphones that I end up using on every show are a the D6 for kick and OM6 for vocals.